SPAVATI, MOŽDA SANJATI (Croatia Records 2017) New solo album.

 GIBONNI: Mirakul (CD DALLAS 239) Masterful song collection considered to be Gibonni's masterpiece, this album expands on acoustic gentleness of his prettiest, earlier song Tempera and tops it off with first class production.

-156 Strings is a unique compilation of 19 original solo acoustic-guitar pieces.
+156 Strings (Cuneiform Records) is a unique compilation of 19 original solo acoustic-guitar pieces.
 Some of the participants include Fred Frith, Nels Cline, Mike Keneally, Janet Feder, Henry Kaiser and many others.

 THE JACK BRUCE COLLECTOR'S EDITION (CMP 1013) Here you will find four of Nauseef - Tadić collaborations with Jack, including the radically reworked and previously unreleased Politician.
 The musicians on this CD include Eric Clapton, Gary Moore, Ginger Baker and Trilok Gurtu.